pyranid/pyranid/README.md

 The `integration` Maven profile runs JDBC integration tests against PostgreSQL, MySQL, and SQLite.
 PostgreSQL and MySQL use Testcontainers and require a working local Docker environment; SQLite uses a temporary local database file.
 The initial Docker images are pinned to `postgres:17-alpine` and `mysql:8.4`, and can be overridden with `-Dpostgres.integration.image=...` and `-Dmysql.integration.image=...`.

-The portable integration suites cover named binding, scalar/object/record mapping, JDBC-generated keys, transaction commit/rollback, batch chunking, guarded raw connection access, statement row limits, health checks, and exception wrapping.
+The portable integration suites cover named binding, repeated parameters, `IN` expansion, null binding/mapping, numeric and temporal conversions, JDBC-generated keys, transaction commit/rollback, transaction options where supported, batch chunking, streaming, guarded raw connection access, statement row limits, health checks, and exception wrapping.
 The PostgreSQL suite also covers core pgjdbc behavior such as JSONB, SQL arrays, `RETURNING`, temporal binding/mapping, and exception metadata.
-It does not run pgvector extension tests; verify pgvector manually if your release depends on that feature.
+It does not run pgvector extension tests; verify pgvector manually if the release depends on that feature.

 Cache-sensitive changes should also be checked with the JMH benchmark profile: